 Try it

-Back in Codex, ask it to do something that requires the server:
+Start a new thread and ask Codex to do something that requires the server (or type

 Codex will propose a plan, ask for permission, then call Hatchable's tools to create the project, write the files, and deploy it.
 You'll get a live URL back in the same session.